Best internet providers for expats in the Netherlands 2026

 Technology

-- • Wholesale model (multiple fiber networks)
+- • Wholesale model (multiple fibre networks)

 - • 5G fixed wireless (Klik&Klaar) - unique offering